ShyrineJardin/Playwright_JustPayto/DOCUMENTATION.md

 **A:** No, but you can run them one after another:
 1. Wait for first test to finish (check for ✅ or ❌)
 2. Click "Clear Output" to clean the screen
-3. Select a different test
-4. Click "Run Test" again
+3. Select a different test and click "Run Test" again

 ### Q: How do I stop a running test?
 **A:**
 1. Click the **"⏹️ Stop Test"** button
 2. Test stops immediately
-3. You can then run another test

-### Q: Can I see test results in more detail?
-**A:** Yes!
-After test runs:
-1. Check the output panel for pass/fail message
-2. Click "Help & Tips" tab for more information
-3. Ask your admin to show you the `playwright-report` folder (detailed HTML reports)

-### Q: What if I make a mistake selecting a test?
+### Q: What is ZAP and should I enable it?
-**A:** No problem!
-1. Just select a different test from the left panel
-2. Click "Run Test" to run the new one
-3. The previous test is abandoned
+**A:** ZAP is a security scanning tool.
+When enabled, it watches all the network traffic during a test and flags any security issues it finds.
+- Enable it when you want a security check alongside your regular test
+- Make sure ZAP application is open on your computer before enabling
+- ZAP is **not available** for Unit Tests (it's automatically disabled)
+- After the test, open ZAP and check the Alerts tab for findings

 ### Q: What credentials do I need?
 **A:** None!
-Tests use predefined test data:
+Tests use predefined test data configured by the IT team:
 - Test email addresses
-- Test credit cards (that don't actually charge)
+- Test payment methods (that don't actually charge)
 - Test merchant accounts
-- All configured by the IT team ✅

 ---